pancelor/pancelor.github.io/templates/posts/linecook.md

   <figcaption>my best run: 7-1-0 in 5:26.66 on hard mode</figcaption>
 </figure>

-And hey, since you've read this far, you might enjoy being on my [mailing list](/contact); that's probably the best way to be notified when I write more posts like this!
+If you've read this far, you might enjoy subscribing to [my blog](https://pancelor.bearblog.dev/)?
+RSS feeds are cool; try [inoreader](https://www.inoreader.com/) if you're new to them.

----

-_If you want to leave me a comment, drop it in [this dedicated twitter thread](https://twitter.com/pancelor) I guess?
-You could also [email me](mailto:hello@pancelor.com) if you like.
-(Sorry, I haven't figured out a good comments system for my site yet)_

-_secret note: there is no twitter thread yet; come back tomorrow after I tweet this out ;)_

 </section>
 <%- include ("/_footer.ejs") %>